synfinatic/aws-sso-cli/docs/FAQ.md

  * `$AWS_DEFAULT_REGION`
  * `$AWS_SSO_DEFAULT_REGION`

-to the default region as defined by `config.yaml`.
+to the default region as def)ined by `config.yaml`.
 If the user changes roles and the two variables are set to the same region, then AWS SSO will update the region.
 If the user ever overrides the `$AWS_DEFAULT_REGION` value or deletes the `$AWS_SSO_DEFAULT_REGION` then AWS SSO will no longer